 set interfaces ethernet eth1 firewall in modify SOURCE_ROUTE

-If you are using a different subnet or wish to use only for specific devices, modify 192.168.1.0/24 on all lines to your values.
+If you are using a different subnet (or want to set up the connection for specific devices only), modify 192.168.1.0/24 on all lines to your values.

-8. To check the connection log you can type in:
+8. To check the connection log, type in:

 run show log